Ask a doctor about a prescription for ELDICET 50 mg FILM-COATED TABLETS

 Warnings and precautions

-Consult your doctor, pharmacist, or nurse before starting to take Eldicet
+Consult your doctor, pharmacist, or nurse before taking Eldicet

-If any of the above cases occur (or you are unsure), speak with your doctor before taking Eldicet.
+If you experience any of the above cases (or are unsure), talk to your doctor before taking Eldicet.

 Children and adolescents

-Especially, inform your doctor if you are taking medications to relieve spasms of your intestine or bile duct (also called anticholinergic medications).
+Especially, inform your doctor if you are taking medications to relieve intestinal or biliary tract spasms (also called anticholinergic medications).
 Eldicet may increase their effect against spasms.

 Taking Eldicet with food, drinks, and alcohol